AntonieAzor/Kaggle_Portfolio/README.md

 Markdown

 ## Projects:
-1) *Netflix Movies & TV Shows — Data Analysis*
+1) *Netflix Movies & TV Show Google Sheets Mini-project*

 What this project is about:
 An exploratory analysis of the Netflix Movies & TV Shows dataset, focusing on understanding the structure of the data, cleaning it effectively, and answering some basic questions about the content available on the platform.

 What I focused on here:

-Inspecting and cleaning the dataset
+- Inspecting and cleaning the dataset

-Dealing with missing and inconsistent values
+- Dealing with missing and inconsistent values

-Organising analysis steps clearly
+- Organising analysis steps clearly

-Documenting decisions as I went
+- Documenting decisions as I went

 View the full analysis on Kaggle: (https://www.kaggle.com/code/antonieazor/netflix-movie-and-tv-mini-project)

+2) *London Cycle Hire - SQL Mini-project*

+What this project is about:
+Putting into practise all the skills I've gained in SQL environments.

+- Queried and analysed a large public dataset using SQL (SELECT, WHERE, GROUP BY, HAVING, JOIN).

+-  Joined fact and lookup tables to replace IDs with station names and prevent row duplication.

+-   Aggregated multi-year hire data to identify busiest stations, seasonal trends, and duration patterns.

+-    Documented analysis and insights in a public Kaggle notebook.

+View the full analysis on Kaggle: (https://www.kaggle.com/code/antonieazor/london-cycle-hire-sql-mini-project)

 ## How This Repo Is Organised: